weburnit/php-oop/README.md

 1. write a command called `test:command` that should accept 1 argument called id under namespace Test/InterviewBundle/Command
   * The command should check if a document with an id of the argument exists
   * if document exists, return info "document exists"
-  * if document doesnt exist, return error "document doesnt exist"
+  * if document doesn't exist, return error "document doesn't exist"
   * Add a propmpt for your command.
 Prompt text is "This is a test.
 Do you want to continue (y/N) ?"
   * If you decline, return error "Nothing done.
 Exiting..."
   * If you accept, run the command